Hard-Boiled Egg Spinach Breakfast

 Additional Tips

-4. Add Protein: For an extra protein boost, consider adding shredded chicken or beans to the spinach salad.
+• Add Protein: If you want an even bigger protein boost, consider adding some grilled chicken or turkey bacon on the side.

 FAQ Section

-1. Is this recipe suitable for meal prep?
+Q8: Is this breakfast good for meal prep?

 Conclusion